plaid/pattern/README.md

     cp .env.template .env
     ```
 1. Update the `.env` file with your [Plaid API keys][plaid-keys].
+1. Configure the Oauth redirect URI: `http://localhost:3000/oauth-link` on your [dashboard][plaid-dashboard].
 1. Start the services.
 The first run may take a few minutes as Docker images are pulled/built for the first time.
     ```shell
     make start